madhavambati/Convolutional-Neural-Network-with-Numpy/README.md

       cd Convolutional-Neural-Network-with-Numpy

-- If you like to train the network yourself.But it took a solid 5hrs for me to train the network.
+- If you like to train the network yourself.
+But it took a solid 5hrs for me to train the network.

       cd model